 Although Robinson virtually reinvented Australian landscape painting at the end of the 20th century, his work is very different from that of most artists represented in the Laverty Collection, which is mainly devoted to abstract and indigenous art.
 It is only when one looks deeply into Robinson's vertiginous compositions that the abstract elements become apparent.

-Colin Laverty, who died in February after a long illness, never tried to rationalize his taste in art or limit himself to any particular style.
+Colin Laverty, who died in February after a long illness, never tried to rationalise his taste in art or limit himself to any particular style.
 Before he became one of Australia's leading collectors of contemporary art, Laverty was an expert on colonial sporting and animal pictures.
 In 1980, he published a book on the equestrian painter, Frederick Woodhouse.
 This was a hobby rather than a profession.
-In his day job, Laverty was one of Australia's foremost gynecological pathologists.
+In his day job, Laverty was one of Australia's foremost gynaecological pathologists.
 The qualities he brought to his vocation as a medical researcher were duplicated in the scrupulous way he documented the artworks he acquired.
 Laverty's foray into colonial art revealed his versatility as a collector – his willingness to follow his impulses rather than follow a predictable course.

 Laverty had been attending exhibitions and buying works by living artists since his student days.
 Inspired by shows such as Two Decades of American Painting in 1966, Laverty developed a strong predilection for Abstract Expressionism, and acquired pieces by Australian abstract artists such as Tony Tuckson, Stan Rapotec, Peter Upward and Robert Klippel.

 The Lavertys' house in inner-city Balmain reflects the various lives of the collection.
 One enters a large bungalow, with rooms on either side hung with colonial pictures.
-At the end of a corridor, the house opens up into an airy, contemporary space, crammed with modern paintings, sculptures, ceramics and artifacts.
+At the end of a corridor, the house opens up into an airy, contemporary space, crammed with modern paintings, sculptures, ceramics and artefacts.
 The most recent extension is a long room densely hung with Aboriginal paintings, and with a set of purpose-built storage racks.
 "We're a bit compulsive," Colin pointed out.

 With more than 2,000 works in the collection, divided equally along indigenous and non-indigenous lines, the majority of pieces have to be stored off-site.
 "We love all our paintings," Liz Laverty told the Australian Financial Review.
 "We collected from the heart, but there's just so much work and so much of it in storage."